atuls-dev/notebook-logger/README.md

 # notebook-logger
-This Wordpress Plugin is used to allows users to enter logs (like a diary).
+This Wordpress plugin is used to allows users to enter logs (like a diary).